crypto-coins/fortuneCookies/README.md

 Running an lnd node means that it is listening for payments, watching the blockchain, etc. By default it is awaiting user input.

 lncli is the command line client used to interact with your lnd nodes.
-Typically, each lnd node will be running in its own terminal window, so that you can see its log outputs. lncli commands are thus run from a different terminal window.